 - 1. Tell the students that now they must choose only one of the mind maps to use as their exam topic and reject the other.
-Tell them that they have to choose the mind map which generates most of the language of their grade. - 2.
+Tell them that they have to choose the mind map which generates most of the language of GESE Grade 4. - 2.
 Let the students tell each other which mind map they have chosen to be their exam topic and why.

-Worksheet 1 - a mind map
+Worksheet 1 - A mind map

-Worksheet 2 - Grade 5 language
+Worksheet 2 - GESE Grade 4 language